webix-hub/docs/data/api/refs/idspace.md

 	var comp = $$('myview').$$("sub_view")
 ~~~

-Since it change behavior or child element, it has sense to use it only with container element
+Since it changes the behavior or the child element, it makes sense to use it only with container elements.

 ### Practical example

-Mixin was used in top-layout of scheduler-touch, as result it possible to add custom views with any ids, without warryng if they conflict with inner ID's of scheduler or not, and in same time it possible to access all controls in the scheduler with simple ids.
+The mixin was used in the top-layout of scheduler-touch, as a result it is possible to add custom views with any ids, without worrying whether
+they conflict with inner ID's of scheduler or not, and at the same time it's possible to access all controls in the scheduler with simple ids.